FakeTagger: Robust Safeguards against DeepFake Dissemination via Provenance Tracking: Methodology

 \subsubsection{GAN-based manipulation}

-DeepFake involves facial images manipulation with various GANs.
-Specifically, existing GANs can be classified into entire synthesis and partial synthesis.
-The details refer to Tab.~\ref{Table:gan_type}.
-Our encoded facial images will be corrupted by these GAN-based manipulations.
+DeepFake involves four types of facial images manipulation with various GANs.
+Specifically, they are all the existing DeepFake types, namely identity swap, face reenactment, attribute editing, and entire synthesis.
+In the real world scenario, our encoded facial images $\bm{\widetilde{I}}$ will be manipulated by these four types of GAN-based manipulations.
 Thus, a GAN simulator performs the two typical manipulations by connecting our encoder and decoder to enforce that the decoder could learn how to recover message after drastic GAN-based manipulations.